rematch/rematch/.github/ISSUE_TEMPLATE/bug_report.md

 **Reproduce Link**

 <!--
   An online demo used for debugging.
-[CodeSandbox](https://codesandbox.io/) is recommended.
+You can use as base this CodeSandbox [CodeSandbox](https://codesandbox.io/s/rematch-todos-demo-forked-xlq9k?file=/App.js) is recommended.
 -->

 **To Reproduce**